rust-stuco/lectures/week2/slides.md

 * When `s` comes into scope, it gets memory from the allocator
 * When `s` goes out of scope, it frees all of its memory
-    * Rust calls a function called `drop` automatically at the closing bracket
+    * Rust calls a function called `drop` on `s` automatically once the program reaches the closing bracket

 <!-- This is the RAII pattern in C++ -->
 <!-- This might seem simple, but it has profound implication on the way we write code in Rust -->